locationtech/geogig/doc/manual/source/repo/storage.rst

  postgres@localhost: $ psql -d geogig -f geogig_postgres.sql

-Finally, refer to the :ref:`PostgreSQL backed GeoGig repository <configure-new-postgres-repo>` to learn how to configure a repository in GeoServer.
+Finally, refer to the :ref:`PostgreSQL-backed GeoGig repository <configure-new-postgres-repo>` to learn how to configure a repository in GeoServer.